jiayinlu19960224/TriMe/README.md

 Compilation - Linux / Mac OS / Windows with Cygwin
 ==================================================
 The code is written in ANSI C++, and compiles on many system architectures.
-The package contains the C++ source code, example files, miscellaneous utilities and documentation.
+The package contains the C++ source code and example files.
 On Linux, Mac OS, and Windows (using Cygwin), the compilation and installed can be carried out using GNU Make.

 To begin, the user should review the file "config.mk" in the top level directory, to make sure that the compilation and installation settings are appropriate for their system.
-Typing "make" will then compile the static library, command-line utility, and examples.
+Typing "make" will then compile the static library and examples.

 Related programs